Uvacoder/movies/README.md

 ## About

-The puprose of this website is to help you find information about your favorite movies.
+The purpose of this website is to help you find information about your favorite movies.

 Movie Lounge is a non profit Single Page Application made to be a portfolio.

 It uses TMDB (The Movie Database) API to get all the information about movies, aswell pictures and ratings.

 This website was created to acquire programming skills and it's using:
-	- React
+	* React
-	- Redux
+	* Redux
-	- Ant Design
+	* Ant Design

 Backend created in Express.js with MongoDB.